About the Application Process

 Please note: Applications for programs received after the posted deadline(s) may be considered on a space-available basis, but review is not guaranteed.

 Some applicants and programs have different deadlines than the above.
 Refer to the Program Search page to verify your program deadline: https://www.tc.columbia.edu/academics/programs-search/

 Under no circumstances can any application materials submitted to the Office of Admission be returned to the applicant or forwarded to another college, university, or third party.
 All records submitted in support of an application for admission become property of Teachers College.

-All applicants who received a baccalaureate degree from an institution where English is not the sole official language of instruction must take an English proficiency exam.
 Refer to the International Applicants page (https://www.tc.columbia.edu/admission/how-to-apply/international-applicants/) for more information on score requirements and minimums.

 Official Transcripts and Course Evaluations

 As part of the application for admission, applicants are required to submit transcripts reflecting all undergraduate and graduate coursework they have completed.
 For current requirements regarding transcript submission, visit the Office of Admission website at www.tc.edu/apply.
 Students who completed or are completing degrees outside of the United States will be required to submit an official course-by-course evaluation.
 Refer to the International Applicants page (https://www.tc.columbia.edu/admission/how-to-apply/international-applicants/) for more information.